Jul302021/Jul302021/README.md

 - 👋 Hi, I’m @Jul302021
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning scratch
-- 📫 How to reach me gentala. wicak@gmail.com
+- 📫 How to reach me gentala.wicak@gmail.com

 <!---
 Jul302021/Jul302021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.